faenrandir/a_careful_examination/documents/five_key_facts/five_key_facts.md

 * [According to Brian Hales](http://josephsmithspolygamy.org/plural-wives-overview/fanny-alger/), Joseph's first polygamous relationship (with the teenage maid, Fanny Alger) was viewed as adulterous by his first wife, Emma, and close friend Oliver Cowdery.
 * After the death of the Walker family's mother, Joseph Smith volunteered to act as foster parent to the four oldest Walker children, [encouraging the father to leave on a two year mission to the eastern states](http://www.wivesofjosephsmith.org/23-LucyWalker.htm).
 While the father was away, [he married the 17 year old, Lucy](http://josephsmithspolygamy.org/plural-wives-overview/lucy-walker/).
 * Joseph [frequently misled others about practicing polygamy]({{ "/joseph-smith-polygamy-denials/" | relative_url }}).
-* Joseph promised a 14 year old girl---one [who said](https://archive.org/stream/representativewo00crocrich#page/112/search/hated+polygamy) "I hated polygamy with my heart"---that, [in her own words](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/b7b8c5ae69bc11c1171ccc7c94517b537b9656c5/documents/polygamy/HMK-1881-Autobiography/Helen-Mar-Kimball-Whitney-1881-Autobiography.pdf), "If you will take this step, it will ensure your eternal salvation and exaltation & that of your father’s household & all of your kindred."
+* Joseph promised a 14 year old girl---one [who said](https://archive.org/stream/representativewo00crocrich#page/112/search/hated+polygamy) "I hated polygamy in my heart"---that, [in her own words]({{ "/helen-mar-kimball-whitney-1881-autobiography/" | relative_url }}), "If you will take this step, it will ensure your eternal salvation and exaltation & that of your father’s household & all of your kindred."
 * After other failed marriage proposals to Zina Huntington, Joseph Smith proposed again to the [happily newlywed, seven month pregnant mother](https://en.wikipedia.org/wiki/Zina_D._H._Young): "I [Joseph] have put it off and put it off until an angel with a drawn sword has stood before me and told me if I did not establish that principle [plurality of wives] and live it, I would lose my position and my life and the Church could progress no further." ([source](http://imgur.com/a/uprjM))

 **More**: